 The principal objective of the first two stages is to maximise the value of the offers received for the business.
-The third phase is generally concerned with preserving the value of those offers through due diligence and ensuring the deal is managed to completion in a timely manner with the minimum of disruption to the business.
+The third phase is generally concerned with preserving the value of those offers through due diligence and ensuring that the deal is managed to completion in a timely manner with minimal disruption to the business.

-Whilst some deals can happen very quickly, a typical process may take between 6 and 12 months to complete.
-The wide range in time frames tends to be driven by the length of time the shareholders wish to spend on the preparatory stage.
+Whilst some deals can happen very quickly, a typical process may take between 6 to 12 months to complete.
+The wide range in time frames is normally caused by the length of time the shareholders wish to spend on the preparatory stage.
 From the point that the marketing of the business commences a sale can typically be concluded within 6 months.